The Personal Statement: The Holy Grail of College Admissions

 This is the type of sentence that 95% of students out there write.
 It’s blatantly very average writing that simply won’t distinguish you from the pack.
 There’s a reason why Stephen King is the #1 New York Times bestseller year after year, or why Michael Crighton is one of the top sci-fi thrillers of all time.
 Their style of writing elicits a particular emotion in the reader that sends a shiver down their spine and makes them think twice.
 And if you can accomplish that, then you’ve got a shot at getting in.

-For example, we worked with a student who wrote about her volunteering activity last year.
-And she was admitted to both Yale and Princeton.
+For example, we worked with a student who wrote about her volunteering activity last year who was admitted to both Yale and Princeton.
 And you might certainly say there are thousands, if not tens of thousands, of community service activity essays every year.
-But there are so many interesting twists and turns you can take with the essay – and it revealed not only the depth of the candidate’s experiences, but how it shaped her perspective and her approach to the world around her.
+But there are so many interesting twists and turns that this applicant took with her college application essays that revealed not only the depth of her experiences, but also how it shaped her perspective and her approach to the world around her.
 It was deep and insightful, compelling and powerful.

 And no, it wasn’t a sob, pitiful story about how affected she was by meeting a homeless man, and how it inspired her to help her community.
 But it was most certainly one of the top essays on community service submitted to the college admissions application cycle last year.
 After all, she landed a spot at both Yale and Princeton with only 3 AP scores on her application record.

-At AdmissionSight, we’ve personally read and edited thousands of essays, and we can definitely say without a doubt that a good essay could open up the floodgates of acceptance letters, and a poor one would could keep you out.
+At AdmissionSight, we’ve personally read and edited thousands of essays, and we can definitely say without a doubt that a good essay could open up the floodgates of acceptance letters, and a poorly written one would could keep you out.

 There are myriads of ways to write these essays, and different topics that you can choose to write.
-And that will depend on everything from your extracurricular involvement to your personal experiences to your demographic.
+And that will depend on everything from your extracurricular involvement to your personal experiences to your demographic and background.

-Everything from the topic to how you write the essay to how it ties into your personal background matters.
+Everything from the topic to how you write the essay to how it ties into your personal qualities matters.
 How you write the essay is just as important as what you write.
-At AdmissionSight, we take all of this into consideration before recommending a topic that you would be happy with and also increase your odds of acceptance.
+At AdmissionSight, we take all of this into consideration before recommending a topic that would actually increase your odds of acceptance.

 Some students love writing super creative essays.
-The more creative your essay, the riskier gamble you take – but sometimes that risky gamble could have a huge payoff at the end.
+The more creative your essay, the riskier gamble you take – but sometimes that risky gamble could have a huge payoff at the end, so that’s also something we’ll have to consult with our students on a case by case basis.

 view of a female student writing an essay

-If you are to write a super creative essay, context is key and it could certainly be a double-edged sword.
-More times than not, we find that students who try to write a creative essay end up writing an essay that is so creative that it neglects the foundations of a college application essay and fails to show the applicant in a positive light.
-So if you do take this path, remember that there are pros and cons to crafting a statement that raises eyebrows.
+Keep in mind that if you are to write a super creative essay, context is key and it could certainly be a double-edged sword.
+More times than not, we find that students who try to write creative essays end up writing an essay that detracts from the foundations of a college application essay and fails deliver a compelling message that reflects the persona that we need to see in an Ivy League admit.

-We still believe the best essays are ones that really shows the level of introspection of a candidate – the essays that show how a candidate thinks and approaches the world around him/her, and shaped often times by a simple but powerful experience that captures the depth of the candidate’s perspective.
+We still believe the best essays are ones that really shows the level of introspection of a candidate – the essays that show how a candidate thinks and approaches the world around him or her, and shaped often times by a simple but powerful experience that captures the depth of the applicants’ perspective.
+Schools like Harvard and Stanford are looking for world leaders who will make a difference in our society, and you need to portray yourself as such in the college applications.

-Writing is an art, no doubt.
+Writing is, no doubt, an art.
 But like all intellectual pursuits, there’s a foundation – the fundamental building blocks – that makes words come to life.
-It’s with that tactical approach and Socratic method that we peel open a piece of writing and make it incredibly powerful – enough to win the hearts of the admissions officers.
+It’s with that tactical approach that we peel apart a piece of writing and make it incredibly powerful – enough to win the hearts of the admissions officers.

 a student reading his book

-The one chance for Ivy League admissions officers to understand you on a personal level that you have control over is the personal statements.
-That’s why we always emphasize the importance of the personal statements to demonstrate and showcase that level of introspection and how you think about and approach the world around you.
+The one opportunity for Ivy League admissions officers to understand you on a personal level which you have control over is the personal statements and college application essays.
+That’s why we always emphasize the importance of the college application essays as an opportunity to effectively demonstrate and showcase that level of introspection and how you think about and approach the world around you.
 What are your beliefs, convictions, and values that you’d like the admissions officers to know about you?
 How did a particular experience shape your perspective?

-By showcasing that inner voice that is identifiable to you, you will have the chance to stand out among the highly competitive candidates who may be stronger based on their raw academic and extracurricular profile, but not necessarily as an applicant.
-The strength of your application depends highly on the soft factors that admissions officers want to see.
+By showcasing that inner voice in you, you will have the chance to stand out among the highly competitive candidates who may be stronger based on their raw academic and extracurricular profile.
+The strength of your application depends highly on the soft factors that admissions officers want to see, and those personal qualities can only be understood through the college application essays, letters of recommendation, and the interview.

-We’ve said that what’s more important in an essay is to demonstrate a precocious level of maturity.
-The essays should build substance behind a student’s academic potential, extracurricular involvement, or personal experiences.
-We’d be impressed as an admissions officer if the student can think like an adult, and understand the issues at play in our society.
+The college application essays should demonstrate a precocious level of maturity as well as build substance behind a student’s academic potential, extracurricular involvement, or personal experiences.
+We’d be impressed as admissions officers if the student not only think like an adult, but also understand the issues that confront in our society and how to ultimately address them in college and beyond.

 And if you can exhibit that level of maturity (as well as humility), we believe you can make a strong case for your admission.
 So yes, do pursue your passions and your interests, and work as hard as you can during your four years of high school.
-Just remember to capture and express all of your personal qualities in the college application itself, and write a genuine, palpable personal statement that helps the admissions officers understand the qualities that define you.
+Just remember to capture and express all of your personal qualities in the college application itself, and write a genuine, palpable college application essay that helps the admissions officers understand the qualities that define you.

 Most of the time we can tell right away if a student will get accepted or rejected based on the essays alone.

-Admissions officers spend very little time (less than 15 minutes) on each individual application to get through the entire pile.
-This also mean every word in your application must count, and making key terms and words stand out is very important, especially since these admissions readers skim through your parts of your application very quickly.
+Keep in mind that admissions officers spend very little time (less than 15 minutes) on each individual application to get through the tens of thousands of application submissions every year.
+This also mean every word in your application must count, and make an impression quickly.

-The process works as follows: there are two readers who read the applications.
+The college application review process works as follows: there are generally two readers who read the applications.
 It takes two readers to mark “accept” in order to admit the applicant.
 But if the first reader marks “accept,” and the second reader marks “reject,” then it goes to a third reader who determines whether to accept or reject the candidate.

-In fact, we will bet that a student with a lower score, say 1300 SAT and 3.8 GPA with a stellar application and well written personal statement has a better shot than the 1600 SAT student with a poorly written personal statement at getting into the Ivy League.
+In fact, we’ll bet that a student with a lower score, say 1300 SAT and 3.8 GPA with a stellar college application and well written personal statements has a better shot than the 1600 SAT student with poorly written personal statements at getting into the Ivy League.

 Three students walking with coffees while chatting.